sshett11/Beer-Recommendation-System---Python-Pyspark/README.txt

 For Amazon aws or similar (item-item) -
 1.)
 Download zip file of the project
 2.)
-You have two folder which out of them one is ITEM-BASED-RECOMMENDER & do changes in code (remove tkinter and take arguments from sys.argv[])
+You have two .py files which out of them one is ITEM-BASED-RECOMMENDER(SPARK) & then do changes in code(remove tkinter and take arguments from sys.argv[])
 3.)
 Connect to the cluster and check for pyspark version using command : pyspark 4.)
 Insert the item-based_recommender.py file in the cluster by using WINSCP drag and drop .
 5.)
 Now insert the data file into the cluster by moving them to edge node usig WINSCP and push them to name node using: hadoop fs -put beer_data.csv /user/amekala/